Elearnmarkets - Financial Market Learning

 2. Traders should spot if two rounding tops are forming and also note the size of the tops.

-3. Traders should only enter the short position when the price break out from the support level or the neckline.
+3. Traders should only enter the short position when the price breaks out from the support level or the neckline.

-From the below example of the daily chart of Tata Motors Ltd. we can see how bearish reversal takes places after the formation of the double top at the end of an uptrend:
+From the below example of the daily chart of Tata Motors Ltd. we can see how a bearish reversal takes place after the formation of the double top at the end of an uptrend:

-The Ultimate Guide to Double Top and Double Bottom Pattern 2
+The Ultimate Guide to Double Top Pattern and Double Bottom Pattern 2

 In the case of a Double Top chart pattern, the stop loss should be placed at the second top of the pattern.